 They have more brunch offerings at the weekend.
 Stuffed pita bread is likely to be available whenever you go.
 For example, there is one with streaky bacon, egg and date jam.
 Or you can try the Iraqui Aubergine Pita which we loved.
 It was crammed with egg, aubergine, house pickles and more.
 This arrives presented on a tin tray which is just so cute.
 Shakshuka is one of their staple dishes if you haven’t tried this before its baked eggs with tomatoes and peppers plus yoghurt and sumac which you can have the veggie style with halloumi or a meaty merguez spicy sausage.

 Iraqui Aubergine Pita

 Other brunch options might include burritos.
 We tried one with egg, potatoes, cheese, refried beans or you can have with chorizo (first picture in this article).
 The Montreal smoked meat features pastrami, potatoes, onions and eggs.
 You can also order some lovely additions to share like cornbread with salted honey and a dash of chilli or the Dak Dak Middle Eastern salad.
-If you fancy something sweet go for the challah (Jewish braided bread) French toast with date jam featuring caramelised banana, sweet dukkah (Egyptian herb, nut and spice mix) and optional side of bacon.
-You can also satisfy your sugar cravings with the freshly baked Babka which is a twisted loaf cake.
+If you fancy something sweet go for the challah (Jewish braided bread) French toast with date jam featuring caramelised banana, sweet dukkah (Egyptian herb, nut and spice mix) and an optional side of bacon.
+You can also satisfy your sugar cravings with the freshly baked Babka, which is a twisted loaf cake.

 Egg and Potato Burrito